How to get the Best Results from your Audios

 Don't worry if you're not good at visualizing

 Do not worry if you can’t imagine things that are described to you, particularly with regard to visualizing.
-Approach it the way you would when, say, hearing a story read out to you from a book or from the radio.
-All that matters is that you listen and let yourself imagine things (or not imagine things as the case may be) in your natural own way.
-If you see things in your imagination fine, if you don’t see things accurately, or at all, that’s fine too.
+Approach it the way you would when, say, hearing a story read out to you from a book.
+All that matters is that you listen and let yourself imagine things (or not imagine things as the case may be) in your own natural way.
+If you see things in your imagination, that’s great.
+If you don’t see things accurately, or at all, that’s fine too.
 You can relax, knowing there is nothing special required from you whatsoever, any more than there would be if you were listening to a story.

 Listen regularly, at least once a day for the first 21 days